 I can’t speak to the validity of any of these numbers, it’s just what I found from Google.

 What kind of diapers are best?

+Now that we’ve talked about how to build a diaper stockpile, let’s talk about what you should build your stockpile out of.
 As I mentioned above, all babies are different.
 Ask other moms in your life what their favorite diapers are and see if you find any trends.

 Here is a ranked list of all of the diapers that we have tried for Peanut.

 - Pampers Swaddlers Sensitive – These were great when he was first born.
 The hospital used them, and we had some at home.